 The indefinite pause on operations due to the COVID-19 pandemic is projected to end as abruptly as it began.
 CFOs need to define the blurred lines between “plan” and “act” — and soon.
 Our business readiness checklist can help.

-As companies look to resume operations amid a recession, CFOs must equip themselves and their chief lieutenants with a holistic short-term strategy that’s at once creative, flexible, and precise about which critical business areas to address.
+As companies resume operations amid a recession, CFOs must equip themselves and their chief lieutenants with a holistic short-term strategy that’s at once creative, flexible, and precise about which critical business areas to address.

 Liquidity and cash flow concerns are a top priority, but those shouldn’t be the only items on your checklist.
 If you’re uncertain about where to begin, set up a complimentary call with a member of our COVID-19 task force.
 In the meantime, use these tips to resume operations successfully.